onlinejavaclass/onlinejavaclass.github.io/src/data/archive/design-patterns/behavioral/strategy.md

 # Behavioural design patterns
 ## Strategy pattern

+    A strategy to determine the best algorithm to use and avoid if-else and switches

 Strategy pattern defines family of algorithms which are encapsulated and are interchangeable at run time depending on a factor that requires a particular algorithm to be executed.
 Strategy pattern encourages open-close design principle where a class is open for extension but closed for modification.
-It is a suitable replacement for a if-else or switch-case statements or complex conditional logic within a method.
+It is a suitable replacement for if-else or switch-case statements or complex conditional logic within a method.
 It also leads to more testable code, especially when coupled with IOC.

 #### When to use:
 Let us assume that you are a Telecom service provider and you provide prepaid recharge facility to the customer.
 Depending on the recharge amount you would like to provide free SMS and free Talk time offer.